rojas435/Apo2-Integradora-2/README.md

 Crew:

-Juan Sebastian Gonzalez, Juan Felipe Jojoa Crespo A00382042 , Felipe Rojas Prado
+Juan Sebastian Gonzalez A00371810, Juan Felipe Jojoa Crespo A00382042 , Felipe Rojas Prado A00393918

 Teacher: